Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Results

-To put these results in context, consider the following two traditional approaches: \begin{itemize} \item If only users with positive diagnostic tests are classified as positive, TPRs reach 4\%, 9\%, and 22\% for test rates $f=5\%$, $10\%$, and $25\%$, respectively, with PPFs below 1.8\% on April 9 and below 0.6\% on April 30 (Fig.~\ref{f:ROC_curves}a, b, solid circles).
+To put these results in context, compare them with the following two traditional approaches: \begin{itemize} \item If only users with positive diagnostic tests are classified as positive, TPRs reach 0.8\%, 4\%, and 22\% for test rates $f=1\%$, $5\%$, and $25\%$, respectively, with PPFs 0.07\%, 0.4\%, and 1.8\% on April 9 and corresponding TPRs of 1\%, 4\%, and 23\% with PPFs 0.02\%, 0.1\%, and 0.7\% on April 30 (Fig.~\ref{f:ROC_curves}a, b, solid circles).
 This test-only TPR is close to but slightly smaller than $f$ because the test sensitivity is less than 100\%.
-Classification by network DA can achieve substantially higher TPRs than testing alone, at the expense of increased but still modest PPFs. \item Contact tracing and exposure notification apps classify as positive users with positive diagnostic tests, plus their potentially exposed nearest neighbors on the network.
-If individuals are classified as positive if, over the 10 days preceding the diagnosis, they had at least one contact of more than 15~minutes length with a user who had a positive diagnostic test, the contact-tracing TPRs range from 11\% to 45\% for test rates from $f=5\%$ to $25\%$, with PPFs between 5\% and 23\% (Fig.~\ref{f:ROC_curves}a, b, open circles).
-Network DA exploits the same data as contact tracing but achieves substantially higher TPRs at the same PPF.
-For example, at the contact-tracing PPF, network DA achieves about a 40\% higher TPR than contact tracing for April 9, and about a factor 2 higher TPR for April 30 (Fig.~\ref{f:ROC_curves}a, b, vertical lines above open circles). \end{itemize}
+Classification by network DA can achieve much higher TPRs than testing alone, especially at low test rates, at the expense of increased but still modest PPFs. \item Contact tracing and exposure notification apps classify as positive users with positive diagnostic tests, plus their potentially exposed nearest neighbors on the network.
+If, following standard contact tracing protocols, individuals are classified as positive if, over the 10 days preceding the diagnosis, they had at least one contact of more than 15~minutes length with a user who had a positive diagnostic test, the so-obtained contact-tracing TPRs for April 9 are 2.4\%, 11\%, and 45\% for test rates from $f=1\%$, $5\%$ and $25\%$, with PPFs of 1\%, 5\% and 23\% (Fig.~\ref{f:ROC_curves}a, b, open circles).
+For April 30 the corresponding TPRs are 2\%, 6\%, and 32\% with PPFs 0.2\%, 1.5\%, and 7.6\%.
+Network DA exploits the same data as contact tracing and exposure notification apps but achieves substantially higher TPRs at the same PPF.
+For example, at the same PPF as contact tracing, network DA achieves about a 40\% higher TPR than contact tracing for April 9, and about a 100\% (factor 2) higher TPR for April 30 (Fig.~\ref{f:ROC_curves}a, b, vertical lines above open circles).
+That is, network DA in this synthetic example exploits the exact same data as contact tracing or exposure notification apps, but it does so much more effectively. \end{itemize}